XPixelGroup/RankSRGAN/README.md

 Using the train.py can output the convergence curves with NIQE and PSNR; Using the train_PI.py can output the convergence curves with NIQE, Ma, PI and PSNR.

 ## Acknowledgement
+- Part of this codes was done by Yihao Liu.
 - This codes are based on [BasicSR](https://github.com/xinntao/BasicSR).